The Mondaloy File

 The technical significance

-Mondaloy is used in approximately 12 components of the AR1 engine: preburner, turbine rotor, turbine housing, ducts, lines, and hot gas manifold — everything that touches oxygen-rich combustion.
-It can be cast, forged, and 3D-printed.
-Two variants exist: Mondaloy 100 and Mondaloy 200, optimised for different temperature and pressure ranges.
+Mondaloy is used in roughly twelve components of the AR1 engine: preburner, turbine rotor, turbine housing, ducts, lines, and hot-gas manifold.
+Everything that touches oxygen-rich combustion.
+It can be cast, forged, or 3D-printed.
+Two variants exist, Mondaloy 100 and Mondaloy 200, optimised for different temperature and pressure ranges.

-The AR1 program was an $804 million public-private partnership between the US Air Force, Aerojet Rocketdyne, and United Launch Alliance.
-It was designed to be the domestic replacement for the RD-180.
+The AR1 program was an $804 million public-private partnership between the US Air Force, Aerojet Rocketdyne, and United Launch Alliance, designed to be the domestic replacement for the RD-180.

 The critical fact

 All three US patent applications for Mondaloy were filed between 2001 and 2009.
 All three were abandoned.
-The last one expired in December 2012.
-After that, the composition was technically public from expired filings, but the composition is not the recipe.
-The recipe is twenty years of process development — how to cast it, heat-treat it, machine it, print it, integrate it — knowledge that lived in human heads, not in any document.
+The last expired in December 2012.
+After that date the composition was technically public from expired filings, but composition is not the recipe.
+The recipe is twenty years of process development — how to cast it, heat-treat it, machine it, print it, integrate it — and that lived in human heads.Inferred

 Monica Jacinto Reza